"Glass Nails" Are Going To Be Everywhere — Here Are 8 Ideas To Inspire You

 Smoked Glass

-An ultra-fine golden shimmer adds instant autumnal warmth to this mahogany manicure, which looks so expensive on the nails thanks to the smoked glass effect.
+An ultra-fine golden shimmer adds instant fall warmth to this mahogany manicure, which looks so expensive on the nails thanks to the smoked glass effect.

 On Fire